nocentino/ModernStoragePlatformsForSqlServer/ModernStoragePlatformsForSqlServer/2-StorageSnapshotsForSqlServer.md

     <br />
     <br />

+## Take a snapshot backup of TPCC100 on Windows1

 1. **Set the database into snapshot mode**
     - On **Windows1**, in **SSMS**, open a **New Query Window** connecting to the **WINDOWS1** SQL Instance and **enter** and **Execute** the following: